deadworm/GaussforSQC/Sample/ReadMe.txt

 There are 3 input files need to be put in the same directory with "GaussforSQC.exe".
-And if there is no wrong, there are 3 output files.
+And if there is no wrong, there will be 3 output files.
 I will introduce them one by one.

 input files:
 1. infile.txt